bartosian/suimon/README.md

 - metrics-address: 0.0.0.0:9184/metrics
 - metrics-address: https://sui-validator.testnet.com:9184/metrics
 - metrics-address: https://sui-validator.mainnet.com:9184/metrics

-#### Seed Peers
-The `seed-peers` section lists the seed peers available for monitoring the SUI Testnet.
-The user can update this section with information for any number of seed peers, following the example format provided.
-It is important to note that the address for each seed peer must be provided in a valid peer format, as demonstrated in the examples.

-Examples:
-- /ip4/178.18.250.62/udp/8080
-- /ip4/213.239.215.119/udp/8084
-- /ip4/65.109.32.171/udp/8084

 #### IP Lookup
 The `ip-lookup` section provides information on how to use the `ipinfo.io` public API to get provider and country information in tables.
 The user needs to obtain an access token on the website to use this feature.
 The current access token provided is temporary with a limited number of requests per month.